 This double-duty email combines two holidays: Father’s Day and Fourth of July.
 Although a dual subject line could work here, the promotion for the Fourth doesn’t get lost under the Father’s Day sale because the images are complementary.

 Takeaway: If you have to crowd more than one promotional theme into a single message, you can use the preheader—the first line of copy in the message body that many email clients pull into the subject line to amplify it—to call out your secondary holiday if you can’t fit both on the subject line.
 Both of these emails missed that opportunity.

 4. Make it red white and blue with summer email subject lines

 You don’t have to sell American-flag board shorts to cash in on the Fourth frenzy.
 The emails below just took some liberties with the red-white-blue color theme in their summer email subject lines to join the party.

-Subject line: $15 off + 4th of July Sale Preview
+$15 OFF + 4th of July Sale Preview

 We love the bright blue background for this email.
 The deep background color, the flag-motif pennants and the sparkler focus your eye on the promos in this message.
 It’s not subtle, but neither is the Fourth.
 (Be sure to click the email to see the live animation.)